 The EMBL Archive has established an Oral Histories programme.
 This programme gathers interviews that, together, capture the development, history and ongoing missions and achievements of EMBL, its people and the European molecular biology landscape.

 How can archivists best collaborate with scientists to capture material for long-term preservation?
-The EMBL Archivist collaborates with archivists internationally to hone best practices for working with scientists and scientific archives so that creators, users and institutions continue to have access to original material that bears witness to scientific advances.
+The EMBL Archivist is part of an international network of archivists, the Committee on the Archives of Science and Technology that works to hone best practices for working with scientists and scientific archives so that creators, users and institutions continue to have access to original material that bears witness to scientific advances.

 Building the EMBL Archive

-The idea to start the EMBL Archive first came from the Alumni Association Board in 2009.
-The initiative was launched at the EMBL Staff-Alumni Reunion in 2010 and reported in EMBLetc in October 2010.
+The idea to start the EMBL Archive first came from the Alumni Association Board in 2009 and was launched at the EMBL Staff-Alumni Reunion in 2010 (see in EMBLetc in October 2010, p. i).
 Thanks to the efforts and vision of a dedicated group of alumni, facilitated by EMBL Alumni Relations, the idea garnered enthusiasm throughout the EMBL community and developed into a Laboratory-wide initiative.
-The Wellcome Trust in London also provided support and advice from the start of this initiative, and continues to do so.
-In January 2015, the first EMBL Archivist began working to formally establish the EMBL Archive, under the guidance of the EMBL Director General and the EMBL Directorate.
+The Wellcome Collection in London provided support and advice early on, and continues to do so.
+In January 2015, the first EMBL Archivist began working to formally establish the EMBL Archive, under the guidance of the EMBL Director General.
+In July 2018, the EMBL Archive was formally inaugurated.
+You can read about the inauguration here and watch a recording of the ceremony here.